markeytos/EZRadiusClient/README.md

     -l, --log            The Azure Application Insights connection string.
 (Optional)

     -d, --days           The number of days to get logs from.
-(Required)
+(Required) -f, --file           Path to save the logs to a  csv file.
+If not provided, logs will be printed to console.
 ```

 Sample Call: ```.\RADIUSConsole.exe getlogs -s <scope_id> -u <instance_url> -a <ad_url> -l <insight_connection_string> -d <number_of_days>```